Curious friends, countrymen, relatives, coworkers, and others who share

 swaps/mortgage crisis at the time taking shape that eventually helped capsize

 the economy in 2008.
-This will also be in an
+This is also in an

 excellent anthology of essays from Barrelhouse.